ksharma72/blockchain_chain_of_custody/README.md

 Stephanie Blossom (ASU ID: 1218718696).

-This project implements a blockchain-based chain of custody system.
+This project implements an Ethereum blockchain-based chain of custody system.
 Follow the instructions below to set up and interact with the system.

 ## How to Test/Run